-If you have owned a bike for any number of years then you likely realize just how much care actually goes into it.
+If you have owned a bike for many years, you likely realize just how much care actually goes into it.
 Whether you are shopping for new add-ons, replacing broken pieces of equipment, or just upgrading items that have degraded due to wear and tear — the job is enough to keep you busy.
-What most folks don’t take into account, even when knowing about bicycle upkeep, is that they need a solid plan should travel necessitate bringing along a bicycle.
+Most folks don’t take into account that even when knowing about bicycle upkeep, they need a solid plan should travel necessitate bringing along a bicycle.

-Tour cyclists know just how important a solid bike travel case or bag can be and now you will get the chance to as well.
-We are going to break down the different styles of cases, why you should use one over the other, before digging into a few of our favorite models currently on the market.
+Tour cyclists know just how important a solid bike travel case or bag can be, and now you will get the chance to as well.
+We will break down the different styles of cases, why you should use one over the other before digging into a few of our favorite models currently on the market.

 What is the goal of effective bike storage?